 Air New Zealand between Los Angeles and Auckland

 Another Star Alliance airline that can be booked with Flying Club is Air New Zealand.
 In fact, you won’t find a better way to book a non-stop business class award between Auckland (AKL) and LAX.
-Even the economy rates are competitive with other other programs.
+Even the economy rates are competitive with other programs.

 One-way business class awards will cost you 62,500 miles while economy will run you 40,000 miles.
 I don’t know about you, but that business class option sounds amazing.
 To top it off, taxes and fees are only about $55 for a one-way award.